holoviz/panel/doc/explanation/develop_seamlessly.md

 Our objective is to empower teams to seamlessly utilize Panel regardless of the development environment, e.g. Jupyter Notebook, Jupyter Lab, Binder, Google Colab, Spyder, VS Code, and PyCharm.

-Therefore **we want to enable you and your team to develop seamlessly with Panel across a wide range of development environments**.

 ## Notebook